guythetechie/functional-csharp/README.md

 Provides extension methods for working with `IAsyncEnumerable<T>` in a functional style.

 #### `ValueTask<Option<T>> Head<T>(CancellationToken cancellationToken)`
-Returns the first element as an Option asynchronously.
+Gets the first element of the async sequence as an option.

 ```csharp
 IAsyncEnumerable<LogEntry> logStream = GetLogStreamAsync();